Mothers’ Views of Mental Health Support

 What will it involve?

-In your invitation letter you were provided with a link to an online survey; enter this link and enter the unique access code you were given in your letter.
+In your invitation letter you were provided with a link to an online survey.
+Enter this link and enter the unique access code you were given on your letter.
 The survey itself can be completed on a smartphone, laptop, or any other similar device.
 It should take no more than 15 minutes to complete.

 We will ask you about any mental health support you may have been offered for you or your baby, while pregnant or after your baby was born.
 Even if you did not need support, we’d still like to know if someone talked to you about your mental health.
 We will also ask some more general questions about both of you.